-Choose the platform where your target consumers really are, but accessibility on both iOS and Android seems wisest.
+Choose the platform where your target consumers really are, but accessibility on both iOS and Android seems the wisest.
 If you decide to launch on both mobile platforms simultaneously, there will also generally be some crossover that ultimately lowers the total cost.
 More often than not, there will be a common back-end architecture.
 Moreover, since the team had detected and resolved some issues when building the app for one platform, they will be able to develop the subsequent one faster.

 In any case, you will also have to decide what specific devices your mobile app will support.
-For example, it may be accessible only on smartphones of exact models, or on multiple versions of tablets as well.
-The development of custom interfaces to support all screen resolutions can be time-consuming and costly for Android.
+For example, it may be accessible only on smartphones of exact models or on multiple versions of tablets as well.
+Developing custom interfaces to support all screen resolutions can be time-consuming and costly for Android.
 Supporting all of the OS versions of all devices will be expensive, so it’s better to select only the most popular ones.

 If the developers are required to pay a license fee for technologies, it may significantly increase an overall mobile app development cost.
 It will depend on the annual fees and the number of devices.

 While the average surveyed cost of an app's design is about $10,000, it’s as important as technology.
 There are several aspects to it: